-It should be noted that the requirements detailed in CASS are highly prescriptive and the thresholds for a breach to be considered material, or immediately notifiable may be lower than those that apply for breaches of other regulation.
+It should be noted that the requirements detailed in CASS are highly prescriptive and the thresholds for a breach to be considered material (see below for guidance on assessing materiality), or immediately notifiable may be lower than those that apply for breaches of other regulation.
 Firms must ensure that this is taken into account in their breach escalation processes to ensure that appropriate internal and external escalation is undertaken.